 Maximum safety and quality are very important to us.
 We ensure our high standards by manufacturing in our own workshop near Munich.
 Our goal is not to produce products as cheap as possible.
 And we also hope that you do not make any false economies.

 The ladders of our loft beds and bunk beds meet the safety standard too of course.
 The norm regulates the spacing between successive ladder rungs, for example.

 In place of the standard rounded rungs we also offer flat ladder rungs on request.

 To ensure that your child gets in and out safely, all bed types that are equipped with a ladder include 60 cm long handles by default.

 A lot of headroom while playing: The distance between mattress and swing beam ⓘ is 98.8 cm minus mattress thickness.
 The swing beam protrudes 50 cm from the bed and it can be loaded with up to 35 kg (swinging) or 70 kg (hanging).
 It can also be moved to the corner or omitted.

 For safety reasons, loft beds and bunk beds should be fixed to the wall.
 The skirting board creates a small gap between the wall and the bed.
 When mounting the bed to the wall, you will need spacers of the same thickness.
 To make it easy for you, we will include the appropriate spacers and mounting material for brick and concrete walls in the delivery.

-Information on the possible installation heights of our loft beds and bunk beds can be found here: Assembly heights
+You can find all the assembly height options for our loft beds and bunk beds here: Assembly heights